appdefensealliance/ASA-WG/Mobile App Profile/Mobile App Test Guide.md

 **Evidence**

-_L1: _Attachment of Info.plist file.
+L1:Attachment of Info.plist file.
 If 3rd party networking libraries are used, provide design documentation describing their security configuration regarding trusted CA certificates and hostname verification.

 **Test Procedure**